Genesis' bold Battersea home puts sophistication in the driving seat

 “A great deal of time and care has gone into ensuring that the store brings a unique experience with a perfectly executed and stylish design,” says project director Tim Smith, “Over the course of the 12-week programme we built a great relationship with the client and I’m proud of how we’ve delivered on their exceptional vision for the space.”

-Alexander Palmer, project manager at Gardiner and Theobald, added: “This was my first showroom delivery, so I wasn’t sure what to expect.
-But the experience has been great and the ISG team went above and beyond to deliver every design element and intricate fitting.
-I can see why ISG have had so much success in the retail sector.”
+Alexander Palmer, project manager at Gardiner and Theobald, added: "The experience has been great and the ISG team went above and beyond to deliver every design element and intricate fitting.
+I can see why this ISG team have had so much success in the retail sector."

 Click here to explore the insights of ISG’s retail focused roundtable: ‘Purpose and moments that matter underpin our high street revival.’